MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     [usnconeboxax1aos.cloud.onebox.dynamics.com/data/CustomersV3?cmp=USMF](https://usnconeboxax1aos.cloud.onebox.dynamics.com/data/CustomersV3?cmp=USMF).

-11. Select **Enter**, and then find rows **311** through **313** (this may vary slightly), and verify the values in the new fields for the data entity.
+11. Select **Enter**, and then find rows **311** through **313** (this may vary slightly), or do a find on Test3, and verify the values in the new fields for the data entity.
 Select **Pretty-print** if available.
 ![A screenshot of result of CustomerV3 data entity.](media/L3P03.png)
 > Note: This will not apply, of course, without a successful build.

 12. You have now successfully added fields via code, updated them via the user interface, and examined them using the browser.